CarlosIvan9/boardgames-assistant/README.md

 The second part is the chatbot: it receives the question of the user, and retrieves an answer using as context the chunks from the vector store that are more similar to the question.
 The first part is just a jupyter notebook called 'upload-files-to-qdrant-vector-store.ipynb'.
 The second part is a flask api which uses the script 'flask_api.py' and the rag module in the 'api/utils' folder.

-Both branches work very well locally using flask.
+Both branches work very well locally using flask, but fail to work on Render due to lack of memory in the free compute provided by them.

 # Project Status
-The project currently has two branches: first_rag and light_rag
+The project currently has three branches: first_rag, light_rag, and light_rag_st_deployment.

-Both projects share the same logic in the first part of the project (creating chunks and embeddings in vector store), deviating only in the model used for the embeddings.
+The first two branches shared the same objective.
+Both of them share the same logic in the first part of the project (creating chunks and embeddings in vector store), deviating only in the model used for the embeddings.
-However, there are many differences between the branches in the second part of the project (creating the chatbot).
+However, there are many differences between these branches in the second part of the project (creating the chatbot).

 ## Branch first_rag
 First rag is the first model we did.
 It is very similar to the one shown in the tutorial for rag part 2 in Langchain, with the differences of using a Qdrant vector datastore for storing the embeddings.
 This rag worked well locally.
 We tried to deploy the project on Render.com; however, we hit memory issues.